Engineering drawing: Perspective projection

-Section Views
+Section views

-Projected views (either Auxiliary or Multiview) which show a cross section of the source object along the specified cut plane.
-These views are commonly used to show internal features with more clarity than may be available using regular projections or hidden lines.
-In assembly drawings, hardware components (e.g. nuts, screws, washers) are typically not sectioned.
+Projected views (either auxiliary or multi view) which show a cross section of the source object along the specified cut plane.
+These views are commonly used to show internal features with more clarity than regular projections or hidden lines, it also helps reducing number of hidden lines.In assembly drawings, hardware components (e.g. nuts, screws, washers) are typically not sectioned.
 Section view is a half side view of object.

 Scale

 Plans are usually "scale drawings", meaning that the plans are drawn at specific ratio relative to the actual size of the place or object.
 Various scales may be used for different drawings in a set.
 For example, a floor plan may be drawn at 1:50 (1:48 or 1/4″ = 1′ 0″) whereas a detailed view may be drawn at 1:25 (1:24 or 1/2″ = 1′ 0″).
 Site plans are often drawn at 1:200 or 1:100.

 Scale is a nuanced subject in the use of engineering drawings.
 On one hand, it is a general principle of engineering drawings that they are projected using standardized, mathematically certain projection methods and rules.
 Thus, great effort is put into having an engineering drawing accurately depict size, shape, form, aspect ratios between features, and so on.
 And yet, on the other hand, there is another general principle of engineering drawing that nearly diametrically opposes all this effort and intent—that is, the principle that users are not to scale the drawing to infer a dimension not labeled.
 This stern admonition is often repeated on drawings, via a boilerplate note in the title block telling the user, "DO NOT SCALE DRAWING."

 The explanation for why these two nearly opposite principles can coexist is as follows.
 The first principle—that drawings will be made so carefully and accurately—serves the prime goal of why engineering drawing even exists, which is successfully communicating part definition and acceptance criteria—including "what the part should look like if you've made it correctly."
 The service of this goal is what creates a drawing that one even could scale and get an accurate dimension thereby.
 And thus the great temptation to do so, when a dimension is wanted but was not labeled.
 The second principle—that even though scaling the drawing will usually work, one should nevertheless never do it—serves several goals, such as enforcing total clarity regarding who has authority to discern design intent, and preventing erroneous scaling of a drawing that was never drawn to scale to begin with (which is typically labeled "drawing not to scale" or "scale: NTS").
-When a user is forbidden from scaling the drawing, s/he must turn instead to the engineer (for the answers that the scaling would seek), and s/he will never erroneously scale something that is inherently unable to be accurately scaled.
+When a user is forbidden from scaling the drawing, they must turn instead to the engineer (for the answers that the scaling would seek), and they will never erroneously scale something that is inherently unable to be accurately scaled.